codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

 {% endhighlight %}

-And that's it for now, there're probably a lot of bugs, memory leaks that must be fixed and redundant code, as well as messy includes, but the skeleton is all there and have to be considered an MVP.
+And that's it for now, there are probably a lot of bugs, memory leaks that must be fixed and redundant code, as well as messy includes, but the skeleton is all there and have to be considered an MVP.
 Part-7 will come soon, with testing and some snippets using `paho-mqtt` to play with the newborn.
 Of course some tests